Grade-Level Retention Data, 2011-12

 Accountability Research home » Grade-Level Retention » Data Search: Year » Level

-The links below provide access to grade-level retention data for Grades K-12 by ethnicity, gender, economic status, program participation (bilingual, career and technical education, English as a second language, gifted and talented, special education, and Title I) and other student characteristics (at-risk, immigrant, limited English proficient, migrant, and overage).
+The links below provide access to grade-level retention data for Grades K-12 by race/ethnicity, gender, economic status, program participation (bilingual, career and technical education, English as a second language, gifted and talented, special education, and Title I) and other student characteristics (at-risk, English language learner, immigrant, migrant, and overage).
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

 Select from the following to view or download a report for a statewide report or a single campus, district, or education service center (ESC) region:

 To download a comma-delimited (.csv) file containing data for all campuses or all districts in the state, please choose from one of the following options.
 Please note that downloads may take a few minutes and file size may vary depending on the version of Microsoft Excel you are using.

 Campus-level data (.csv) [15.8 MB] and Campus-level record layout

 District-level data (.csv) [5.0 MB] and District-level record layout

 For questions or comments, please email the Division of Research and Analysis, Accountability Research Unit, or contact the unit by phone at 512-475-3523.

 This page last updated April 2015